 2012-13: Lernout began the year with Saskatoon and skated in 18 games for the Blades before being acquired by Swift Current in a December trade.
 In 59 games between the two teams he scored 1 goal with 1 assist and was -4 with 28 penalty minutes as a WHL rookie.
 Swift Current finished third in the East Division and lost to Calgary in a first round playoff series.
 Lernout was -2 with no points nor penalties in five playoff games.

 2013-14: Lernout skated in all 72 regular season games for Swift Current and led the Broncos with 103 penalty minutes in his second WHL season.
 He scored 8 goals with 14 assists and was +7.
 The Broncos finished second in the East Division and lost to Medicine Hat in six games in a best-of-seven playoff series.
 Lernout had 1 assist and was -1 in six playoff games.
-He was ranked 52nd amongst European skaters in Central Scouting’s final rankings prior to the 2014 NHL Draft.
+He was ranked 52nd amongst North American skaters in the Central Scouting final rankings and was selected by Montreal in the third round (73rd overall) in the 2014 NHL Draft.